quintype/malibu/tutorial/custom-cache-ttl.md

 ```

 **How to pass it from app level**
-- In the `server/app.js` [file](https://github.com/quintype/malibu/blob/master/app/server/app.js), pass an option `sMaxAge: <value>` to the `upstreamQuintypeRoutes` function like so:
+In the `server/app.js` [file](https://github.com/quintype/malibu/blob/master/app/server/app.js), pass an option `sMaxAge: <value>` to the `upstreamQuintypeRoutes` function like so:

   ```js
   upstreamQuintypeRoutes(app, {sMaxAge: 1800});
   ```
+**Exceptions for s-maxage**

-- For `Breaking News(api/v1/breaking-news), /qlitics.js` and if the `cacheability is Private`, it is not overridden, instead the cache control will be the same as how it's set in sketches.
+For `Breaking News(api/v1/breaking-news), /qlitics.js` or if the `cacheability is Private`, it is not overridden, instead the cache control will be the same as how it's set in Sketches/Api Server.